What is Compulsive Spending?

 How to Cure Compulsive Spending?

-Over the course of 6 sessions, we’ll explore your condition and what you’re telling yourself to make it continue – so that you can make the necessary changes, to come out a happier, healthier person with control over your life.
+Over the course of 6 to 10 sessions, we’ll explore your condition and what you’re telling yourself to make it continue – so that you can make the necessary changes, to come out a happier, healthier person with control over your life.

 Please Note: If you are experiencing harrassment from creditors or are unable to pay your bills you may need support and guidance from a Financial Counsellor.
 Click here to locate a Financial Counsellling Service near you.
 Alternatively, you can call the National Debt Line on 1800 007 007